ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Gita is structured as Arjuna's questions followed by Krishna's answers.
 Just as in AI realm, the formulation of intelligent prompts is the key to knowing, `Arjuna's` questions represent most intriguing human dilemmas.
 In doing that, he enabled rest of us with an opportunity to tap into our own `Smrities`.

-`Arjun uvaach` - the name of this publication - means `Arjuna` spoke - his heartfelt queries.  `Arjuna` was a life-long friend, and devotee of `Krishna`.
+`Arjun uvaach` - the name of this publication - means `Arjuna` spoke - his heartfelt queries.
 His voice stands for the questions we mortals have  when tested and confused.
 And also the magical discernment once `Krishna` unveiled knowledge unto him.
-Their conversation, amidst the battlefield of Kurukshetra, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!

 At the end of this conversation, `Arjuna` said :

 <div style="padding-left:40px;font-size:0.9em;">